aditya-nambiar/NFV/README.txt

 /* To be implemented in the source code */

+- Opening brace on the same line as the operation that initiates it.
+Closing brace on its own line
 - Space after commas, semicolon, operators
 - Space around binary operator.
 No space around unary operator
-- braces on its own line
 - Spaces after keywords like "if", "while" eg. if (condition)
+- Space before opening brace eg. "if () {" and NOT "if (){"
-- No spaces between function names and opening parenthesis eg. func() and NOT func ()
+- No spaces between function names and opening parenthesis eg. "func()" and NOT "func ()"
 - Blank lines to separate units of functionality
 - Make code to fit in 80-character column width
 - Use 3spaces for each tab